Professor Ron Behrens

 I contribute to a number of training and educational programmes including the Diploma in Tropical Medicine and Hygiene and teach on a number of master programmes.
 I provide in service training on travel medicine in my travel clinic.

 I run an annual 1 week short course in Travel Medicine, which is now in its 14th year.
 I established the 1st online multimedia course e-learning course in travel medicine which is about to be updated.

 My research interest include malaria and its prevention, focusing on the epidemiological risk in travellers to varied destinations and generating preventative policies based on evidence around the epidemiology of imported malaria.

 I have undertaken clinical trials of novel travel diarrhoea vaccines, malaria chemoprophylaxis and malaria treatment drugs.

 I contribute to surveillance of imported infectious diseases through a leadership role in a European clinical based network, TropNet.

-I have published over 100 peer review publications covering a range of travel health issues, including the economics and effectiveness of vaccines, malaria prophylaxis, patterns diseases and their relationship to behaviour of travellers, public health management of imported infectious diseases and studies of vaccine efficacy.
+I have published a range or subjects relating totravel health issues, including the economics and effectiveness of vaccines, malaria prophylaxis, patterns diseases and their relationship to behaviour of travellers, public health management of imported infectious diseases and studies of vaccine efficacy.
 Recent publications have focused on creating and evidence base for travel associated risks.
 My recent research has been in collaboration with ARCTEC, exploring the management of insect bites.
 I have, with the Dept of Clinical Psychology at UCL, completed a study of the effect of needle anxiety in travellers on their comprehension and recall of advice.

 I have worked in collaboration with colleagues in the Dept. of Immunology on the NK T-cell responses following administration of rabies and influenza vaccines, via different routes, to volunteers.